lucas874/swarm-composition-artifact/README.md

 >
 ```
 Now, please select option 2.
 That is press `2` followed by `Enter`.
+This will run the experiments on compositional subscription generation presented in the paper.
+Using the benchmark suite presented in the subsection **Benchmark Selection** on p.
+23 of the paper,
+the experiments comparing the performance and the accuracy of the "exact" algorithm and Algorithm 1 (presented on p.
+13 of the paper) are performed.
+On a system with an Intel Core i7-9700K CPU @ 3.60GHz and 16GiB of RAM running Ubuntu 22.04, the experiments takes about 7.5 hours (2.5 for the accuracy experiments and 5 hours for the performance experiments).

 In an example run, the following output could be seen on the screen some seconds after starting the script.

 ```bash
 > 2